Steven Spielberg

 ...

-Michelle holds a degree in English from Dartmouth College, and an MFA from USC School of Cinematic Arts’ Peter Stark Producing Program.
+Michelle is a member of the Producer’s Guild of America and a Women in Film mentor.
+Michelle holds a Masters in Producing from the USC School of Cinematic Arts’ Peter Stark Program and a BA in English from Dartmouth College.
 She is originally from New York, and resides in Los Angeles with her husband, son and dog.

 Read More